-Think you may need root canals in North York?
-Root canal procedure is a set of specialized treatments designed to treat problems of the nerve tissue (soft pulp) inside the tooth.
+Think you may need a root canal?
+The root canal procedure consists of a set of specialized treatments designed to treat problems of the nerve tissue (soft pulp) inside the tooth.
 While some may think of it as a painful treatment, the procedure is no more uncomfortable than a tooth ﬁlling.
 It is one of the more effective ways of providing tooth pain relief.

 It is necessary when infection develops in the nerve tissue inside the tooth.
 Nerve tissue consists of nerve cell, connective tissue, and blood vessels – which explains why this issue may cause intense pain.
 The pain will subside with time, but without treatment, the infection won’t.
 It may lead to an abscess and cause systemic problems in other body parts.

 The idea of root canal procedures come with pain and complications is a myth.
 It is true that infection in the tooth’s nerve tissue can be extremely painful, but having a root canal results in eliminating this acute pain – not causing it.